JaredForchheimer/Hack-Coms/README.md

 Similarly, our conversations with members of the Deaf community revealed how traditional captions fail to capture nuance.

 This led us to ask:
-**What if everyone could access news in the form that felt most natural to them—whether through text, sound, or sign language?**
+**What if everyone could access news in the form that felt most natural to them whether through text, sound, or sign language?**

 ---

 ## What We Built
 - ASL translation of videos for accessible visual comprehension
 - Multilingual text and audio summaries of online news and YouTube content
-- A Gemini-powered profanity filter to maintain inclusivity and trust
+- A Gemini powered profanity filter to maintain inclusivity and trust
-- A JSON-based storage system for simplicity and efficiency
+- A JSON based storage system for simplicity and efficiency

 ---